netcloth/docs/docs/en/get-started/how-to-delegate.md

 # How to delegate to a validator

-It is assumed here that you have deployed and synchronized the nodes of the internal test network.
+It is assumed here that you have deployed and synchronized the nodes of the  testnet network.

-How to join the internal test network, click [here](how-to-join-alphanet.md)。
+How to join the testnet, click [here](how-to-join-testnet.md)。

 ## Create a new wallet